TheTechyKid/YIS/README.md

 # YIS

-YIS (YouTube Instant Search) is a Python desktop application that allows you to search for and download YouTube videos using their URLs.
+YIS (YouTube Info Search) is a Python desktop application that allows you to search for and download YouTube videos using their URLs.

 # Installation